rybak/atlassian-tweaks/README.md

 https://github.com/rybak/atlassian-tweaks/raw/main/jira_copy_summary.user.js

 ### Bitbucket – add convenient links to commits
-Currently, we are using Bitbucket v7.6.\*.
-This user script brings back convenient links to individual commit pages to the pull request's "Diff" tab, which was removed by Atlassian.
-The tooltip on the commit link includes a fancy tooltip, same as commit links on the "Commits" tab.
+This user script brings back convenient links to individual commit pages to the pull request's "Diff" tab, which was removed by Atlassian some time before Bitbucket version 7.6.
+The commit link includes a fancy tooltip, same as commit links on the "Commits" tab.

 https://github.com/rybak/atlassian-tweaks/raw/main/bitbucket-pull-request-commit-links.user.js